The Best Bagels In New York CityIt’s easy to find a good bagel in NYC. But a great one? You’ll find those in this guide.

-For better or for worse, this Queens bagel shop that’s been open since 1961 will stand out in your mind years after you go there.
-That’s because these bagels have a completely different texture and mouthfeel than most of their New York City counterparts.
+For better or for worse, this Queens bagel shop that’s been open since 1961 will linger in your mind years after you go there.
+That’s because their bagels have a completely different texture and mouthfeel than most of their New York City counterparts.
 They’re inexplicably light and toast-like.
 Bagel Oasis bakes their bagels at such a high temperature that tiny air bubble bumps form on the outside.
 If you like bagels with a little less chewiness and a little more delicacy, these will be your favorite.

 The Russ & Daughters bagel experience should not exist without smoked fish.
-Please, we repeat, please order a bagel with some sort of fish topping, or at least a side of their excellent hot-smoke-cold-smoke salmon combination dip to dunk your bagel into.
+Please, we repeat, please order a bagel with some sort of fish topping or at least a side of their excellent hot-smoke-cold-smoke salmon combination dip to dunk your bagel into.
 The near-translucent nova at this 1914 Lower East Side appetizing institution is sliced so fine that a puppet master could use it as a backdrop for casting shadows.
 Russ & Daughters’ white-coated staff expertly layer the soft, pliable fish drapings onto sturdy bagels.
 These chewy bagels, which are comparatively small, act as the ideal mattress for all of the toppings.

 Let the record show that Empire Bagels in Pelham Bay deserves to be on several guides in addition to the Best Bagels in NYC.
 Including but not limited to: The Lightest Cream Cheese In NYC, The Best Takeout Window Parallel To The Above-Ground 6 Train, and The NYC Spot You’ll Want To Visit At 6am.
-If you grew up eating massive, buoyant bagels in Jersey, you’ll feel at home at this bagel spot in the Bronx.
+If you grew up eating massive, buoyant bagels in Jersey, you’ll feel at home at this bagel place in the Bronx.
 Their versions are puffier than the average New York City bagel, with a shiny caramelized exterior and an extra fluffy inside.
 Empire Bagels is open from 5am to noon every day, and they only serve bagels, cream cheese, coffee, juice, and a few pastries.
-Come early - if you show up later than 11am, they might be out of your favorite bagel varieties.
+Come early.
+If you show up later than 11am, they might be out of your favorite bagel varieties.